 The more common surgery is Rhinoplasty (commonly called a nose job) which is performed on the nose to straighten the bridge, remove an unsightly hump, reshape the tip or open breathing passages.
 This procedure cost roughly $4,216 and 34,994 were done on teens last year.

 Cosmetic Surgery Types

 Ear pinning or an otoplasty is a surgical correction for protruding ears and this procedure can be done anytime after the age of five.
 This is something children are teased mercilessly about and so more commonly done.
-Last year 7,909 procedures were done with a price of $3,009.
+Recently 7,909 procedures were performed with a price of $3,009.

 Teen Plastic Surgery with Dr. Darrick Antell

 Some teens have a problem with acne including scarring and that is usually the reason for requesting either of these next two procedures.
 While microderabrasion is most effective for patients in the early stages of aging, teens have also benefited from this technique.

 It can reduce mild acne scarring and it can be effective against recurring acne symptoms when used with other forms of treatment.
 Hyperpigmentation is another common reason this procedure is done.
 The procedure is considered effective for both dark and light skinned patients.